kairos-io/kairos-docs/content/en/docs/Upgrade/boot_assessment.md

 - Simple installations:
   In the sections above, we described how Kairos configures the system so that it automatically reboots when a failure occurs.
-  Additionally, Kairos uses a combination of grub environment variables and sentinel files to detect that the failed boot, occurred after and upgrade.
+  Additionally, Kairos uses a combination of grub environment variables and sentinel files to detect that the failed boot, occurred after an upgrade.
 In that case, it sets the "fallback" boot entry as the default one.
-  In other words, if the system fails to boot after and upgrade, the system will reboot automatically to the previous version of Kairos (the one before the upgrade).
+  In other words, if the system fails to boot after an upgrade, the system will reboot automatically to the previous version of Kairos (the one before the upgrade).

 - "Trusted boot" installations: